sushmaakoju/research-experience/university-of-new-hampshire/README.md

 **Authorship, Enrollment/Employment Verification and Contact Information:**
 For enrollment verification, employment verification, and confidential documentation regarding academic circumstances, please contact sakoju2014@gmail.com for legally attested copies of admission letters, enrollment records, and timeline documentation.

+**Proactive measures**
+- Due to previous experiences with authorship concerns, potential plagiarism/copyright threats, hazing, and coercive behavior, I implemented additional protective measures before sharing all of my projects on Github.
+I proactively recorded each feedback received, of which only a couple of comments that were relevant to Natural Language Understanding/Neurosymbolic methods and my study focus were implemented.
+- No consent given to anyone to share with others or make false claims.
+I worked with my attorney to have an exhaustive documentation and verification to safeguard myself from any such potential threats.
+- If anyone making false claims/false complaints of authorship for my works, they are getting themselves in legal trouble due to forensically verified authorship.

+**Additional University of New Hampshire Clarifications:**
+- I am NOT affiliated with Prof. Wheeler Ruml, Prof. Marek Petrik, or Prof. Laura Dietz, as I did not receive supervision from them due to lack of intersection with my research interests in Natural Language Understanding/Neurosymbolic methods and are more focussed on applied-programming research jobs for the cohort than research-focussed jobs.
+- Other professors I met at UNH from Life Sciences and Biological Sciences were similarly unable to provide guidance due to the same lack of domain intersection, though I had positive interactions with several faculty members.
+- These clarifications ensure accurate representation of my academic relationships and prevent any misunderstanding about supervisory or collaborative arrangements.

 ### Volunteer Academic Contributions

 - Presented background material on proof systems, logic, automata, formal languages, and theorem provers, for bringing awareness of how theory and applications come together.
 This was not requested by Professors, I volunteered to give this knowledge transfer based on my past experience and studies.